Technigo/project-pizza-bot/README.md

 # Pizza Bot

 Pair-programming project, building a text-based bot for ordering pizza.
+Project made with @karinnordkvist

 ## The problem